zenstackhq/zenstack/README.md

 ### Client-side

-#### For Next.js

 The generated CRUD services should be mounted at `/api/zenstack` route.
-React hooks are generated for calling these services without explicitly writing Http requests.
+The following React hooks are generated for each data model:

-The following hooks methods are generated:

 -   find: listing entities with filtering, ordering, pagination, and nested relations